-From Marple station, Etherow Country Park is a five minute bus ride down the hill (routes 383/4).
+From Marple station, Etherow Country Park is a five minute bus ride (routes 383/4) or 20 minute walk down the hill.
 It is a pretty area of lakes, woodland, rivers and wildlife with plenty of marked walks.
-There is a year-round café, lots of ducks to feed and is suitable for everyone, particularly for children.
+There is a year-round café and toilet, lots of ducks to feed and is suitable for everyone, particularly for children.

 For general information about what’s on in and around Marple visit Marple’s own web site